-We are in an increasingly mobile world.
+We are in an increasingly mobile universe.
 This growth in mobility for both people and freight has allowed, in a century, an extraordinary development of the world.
-But this positive balance has a reverse: CO2 emissions, pollution, congestion, the territorial inequity that still exists...
-We must correct these defects, move on to a phase of positive transformation that builds a sustainable future on Earth. and which preserves the right to mobility.
+But this positive assessment has a downside: CO2 emissions, pollution, congestion, territorial inequity that still exists...
+We must correct these defects , move to a phase of positive transformation that builds a sustainable future on Earth and preserves the right to mobility.

 OrbiMob', association law 1901, has a vocation of public utility.
 Its objective is to help the multiple actors of mobility to structure a successful transformation: economically accessible and generating a better life in town and in the countryside.